githubEdit

 We cracked a PFX file in the Timelapse writeup.
 We can do it again by running pfx2john file.pfx > hash.txt and then running john --wordlist=/usr/share/wordlists/rockyou.txt hash.txt.
 This gives us the password abceasyas123.

-We can assume that this certificate was used to sign the Get-bADpasswords.ps1 file so that it would be able to run (see powershell signing for more information).
+We can assume that this certificate was used to sign the Get-bADpasswords.ps1 file so that it would be able to run (see powershell signingarrow-up-right for more information).

 In the C:\Get-bADpasswords directory we have a run.vbs file: